 A version of this article appears in the July 28 edition of Aviation Week & Space Technology.
 The South Korean armed forces have quashed an attempt by Korea Aerospace Industries (KAI) to reduce the cost and technical challenge of the proposed KF-X fighter, with the joint chiefs of staff determining that the indigenous aircraft must have two engines.
 The decision raises the stakes for KF-X, the earliest prospective fighter program for Western engine and system suppliers.
 With a ...

-"South Korean Joint Chiefs: Two Engines For KF-X" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"South Korean Joint Chiefs: Two Engines For KF-X" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.